Skip to main content

 Quindim (Quindim)

-A baked custard dessert made with egg yolks, sugar, and coconut.
-Its bright yellow color and rich flavor make it a favorite treat.
+A baked custard made with egg yolks, sugar, and coconut.
+The bright yellow color and dense, sweet flavor have made it a longtime favorite.

 Contains: eggs